Mithadon/obsidian-kokoro-tts-plugin/README.md

 ## To do

-- Concatenate produced audio chunks before saving and embedding audio files
-- Fix voice selection based on syntax (i.e. send text in quotes as a separate request)
+- Fix voice selection based on syntax.
+This will require sending distinct requests to the engine, adding menu options (i.e. quotations voice, italics voice), and updating the chunk concatenation logic.
-- Remove the *asterisks* emphasis option, which is not supported
-- Check max context for Kokoro-TTS, make sure the slider numbers are adequate

 ## Prerequisites